 Alternative #1: Pros: Deny CSCDA's bond issuance request.
 The City would receive its usual upfront and annual issuer fees that would add to the City's resources.
-Cons: Given the short notification to the City, the City would be unable to meet CSCDA's application deadline for the California Debt Allocation Committee ("CDLAC") and Tax Credit Allocation Committee ("TCAC").
-The City would be unable to match the issuance pricing offered by CSCDA, as a result of multiple simultaneous bond transactions with the borrower.
-With little staff work, the CSCDA issuance will result in an additional 17 years of affordability.
+Cons: Given the short notice, the City would be unable to meet CHW's aggressive January 18 th application timeline deadlines for the California Debt Allocation Committee and Tax Credit Allocation Committee.
+The City would be unable to match the pricing offered by CSCDA, as a result of the multiple deals with CHW.
+With little staff work, the CSCDA issuance will result in an additional 18 years of affordability.
 Reason for not recommending: To promote efficient use of scarce City staff resources, however staff does not support this alternative and instead recommends approval of CSCDA's bond issuance.